kartverket/kartverket.dev/docs/getting-started/using-the-catalog.md

     lighthouse.com/website-url: # A single website url e.g. https://backstage.io/
 ```

 This will enable scanning of the website periodically.
+It should show up in the
+lighthouse module withing 24 hours.

 ### Grafana alerts and dashboards

+A component will often have Grafana monitoring and dashboards, and you can
+reference these in your detail view.

 ```
 apiVersion: backstage.io/v1alpha1